Gravitational waveforms from inspiraling compact binaries in quadratic gravity and their parameterized post-Einstein characterization: Gravitational waveforms in quadratic gravity

 When analyzing gravitational waveforms in comparison to observations, it is standard to apply a Fourier transformation of GW waveforms with a frequency $f$.
 Furthermore, the time evolution of the orbital frequency, derived in Eq. (\ref{eq: BalanceEq}), is required.
 The Fourier transform can be computed using the stationary phase approximation (SPA).
 The SPA is applicable because, during the inspiral, the change in orbital frequency over a single period is negligible \cite{Maggiore2007}.

 We only consider the Fourier transforms of the massless tensorial polarizations.
-This choice is motivated by two main reasons: first, as shown in Eq. (\ref{eq: Pot irr Tot}), the contribution of the massive scalar field is significantly smaller compared to that of the spin-$2$ fields.
-Moreover, the interference interpretation of the spin-$2$ waves gives us combinations of the waveforms (\ref{h cross}), (\ref{Psi cross}), (\ref{h plus}) and (\ref{Psi plus}) that would be detected with the interference patterns shown in \cite{Alves:2022yea}.
+This choice is motivated by two main reasons: first, as shown in Eq. (\ref{eq: Pot irr Tot}), the contribution of the massive scalar field is significantly smaller compared to that of the spin-$2$ fields.\footnote{{See the factor $\frac{1}{18}$ in the third line of Eq. (\ref{eq: BalanceEq}).}} Moreover, the interference interpretation of the spin-$2$ waves gives us combinations of the waveforms (\ref{h cross}), (\ref{Psi cross}), (\ref{h plus}) and (\ref{Psi plus}) that would be detected with the interference patterns shown in \cite{Alves:2022yea}.
 Since these interference patterns were not detected, we will consider that the massive spin-2 waves are generated very close to the merger.
-Due to their propagation speed being slower than the speed of light, these waves would not have arrived in time to combine with the massless waves and thus remain undetected directly. (more details in \cite{Alves:2022yea}).
-In this context, we focus on the massless waves and study the influence of the massive fields on these waves using the balance equation (\ref{eq: BalanceEq}).
+Due to their propagation speed being slower than the speed of light, these waves would not have arrived in time to combine with the massless waves and thus remain undetected directly. (more details in Ref.~\cite{Alves:2022yea}).
+In this context, we focus on the propagation of massless waves and analyze how the massive fields slightly modify them, treating their effect as a perturbative correction to General Relativity, i.e., when $\frac{m_{\Phi,\psi}c}{2\omega_{s}}\sim1$.

 Let's proceed with the Fourier transformation:

 where $\lambda=+,\times$.
 For the mode $\tilde{h}_{+}$, using the SPA, we have